DBC-SF/mentorship-wiki/README.md

 - This is a first iteration and as such the layout will change.

 - Selection Process:
-  - First round is limited to 4 hours per week for all Mentors excluding preassigned slots.
+  - Initial round is limited to 4 hours per week for all Mentors excluding preassigned slots.
 Additional hours can be picked up in later rounds.
     - 1st Round: __Mentors currently employed as Devs__
       - Open: Week 2 Friday @ 7:00 PM
       - Close: Sunday @ 7:00 PM.
-    - 2nd Round: __All other Mentors__
+    - 2nd Round: __Non-Employed Mentors__
       - Open: Sunday @ 7:00 PM Week 3
       - Close: Tuesday @ 7:00 PM Week 3.
     - 3rd Round: __All Mentors__